FallOffYourHorse/FallOffYourHorse/README.md

 </table>

 ### About Me
 Hey, nice to meet you.
-I'm Thiha Tun.
-I go by Aria Belmonde online!
+I'm Thiha Tun, but I go by Aria Belmonde online!
 I'm currently attending NAIT as a student in the Digital Media and Information Technology program, specifically in the Web Design and Development stream!

 You can reach out to me through one of these methods!